-A 15 cm section of depressurized sediment from the first pressure core in G002 will be cut and preserved in order to make a microbiology comparison between conventional and pressure cores.
+A 15 cm section of depressurized sediment from a shallow pressure core in H003 will be cut and preserved in order to make a microbiology comparison between conventional and pressure cores.

-Additional whole round samples may be cut based on the needs as specified in the science plan and associated sample requests.
+Additional whole round samples may be cut based on the needs as specified in possible sample requests.